arhgreen/Poems/README.md

 So here we stand, on the edge of the unknown,
 Two travelers claiming love as our own.

+## 2026-03-20
+Shall i compare thee to a bright summer's day
-Not flawless, not finished, but endlessly true—
+Thy personality so illuminate and elusive that i cant help but remember I am thrilled that you and just you are here for me Not flawless, not finished, but endlessly true—
 Alchemy made of me and you.